ReadingAndThinking.com

 "Becoming": I've thought of this book a lot over the past year, especially the author's time from law school to the White House, it's so moving.

-Michelle spent a whole year looking for a job in her last year at the law firm, and some of her inner thoughts were very real and sincere.
+• Michelle spent a whole year looking for a new job while working at her law firm, showing her real and sincere inner thoughts.

 16. The Women's History of the World by Rosalind Miles